Can I control my Windows PC with my Android phone?

 Step 3.
 The devices that have been logged into the same account will be displayed on My devices list.

 Step 4.
-Tap your target PC and tap Remote Control to quickly connect to the PC.
+Tap your target PC and tap One-click control to quickly connect to the PC.

 Step 5.
 Then you can fully control the remote PC from the Android device.
 You can even run Windows apps on Android.